MicrosoftDocs/azure-dev-docs/articles/javascript/database-developer-guide.md

     * Creates a project folder named `DbDemo`
     * Changes the Bash terminal into that folder
     * Initializes the project, which creates the `package.json` file
-    * Installs the pg npm package - to use async/await
+    * Installs the mssql npm package - to use async/await
     * Creates the `index.js` script file
     * Opens the project in Visual Studio Code